 - Percentile rank test scores of ninety-five (95%) or above on the reading, language, and math portions of a nationally-named achievement test or,

-- A recommendation from the instructor teaching the course.
+- A recommendation from an instructor familiar with the student's aptitude.

 Students in grades 9-12 who meet high academic standards will be eligible for honor roll recognition.
 The honor roll shall be computed for each semester according to the following criteria:

 - Semester grade point average (GPA) of 3.2 or better

 - Enrollment in three or more courses that count toward the honor roll requirements

 - Any pass/fail credit will not count towards honor roll requirements

 - No D’s or F’s on semester grade report